Skip to content

 I was recently told that the producers of The Substance submitted the film to the Cannes Film Festival, expecting a slot in the Midnight Screenings section.
 According to this testimony, they were shocked when the film was offered a competition slot.
 While I can’t vouch for the validity of this story, it’s unquestionable that it has more substance than Carolie Fargeat’s sophomore effort.
 It also fits well with my own reaction on X after watching the director’s first film, Revenge (2017).
 This is a film that doesn’t belong in competition at any serious festival.

 The storyline in The Substance is not that complex.
-Demi Moore plays Elisabeth Sparkle (I kid you not), an actress with a long career who we encounter relatively late in her career when she is making fitness videos that look strangely retro.
+Demi Moore plays Elisabeth Sparkle (I kid you not), an actress who we encounter relatively late in her long career when she is making fitness videos that look strangely retro.
 On her fiftieth birthday, she happens to overhear a call her slimy producer Harvey (Dennis Quaid, in a part originally written for Ray Liotta) makes, where he says that he intends to replace her with someone younger and more beautiful.
 The same day, she is involved in a car accident with few visible injuries.
 At the hospital, a shady character approaches her and tells her about what changed his life.
 It turns out to be the titular serum.

 Fifty Shades of Dorian Gray